munificent/craftinginterpreters/book/hash-tables.md

 </aside>

-*   Otherwise, the bucket has an entry in it, but but with a different key.
+*   Otherwise, the bucket has an entry in it, but with a different key.
 This is a collision.
 In that case, we start probing.
 That's what that for loop does.
     We start at the bucket where the entry would ideally go.
 If that bucket is empty or has the same key, we're done.
 Otherwise, we advance to the next element -- this is the *linear* part of "linear probing" -- and check there.
     If we go past the end of the array, that second modulo operator wraps us back around to the beginning.

 We exit the loop when we find either an empty bucket or a bucket with the same key as the one we're looking for.
 You might be wondering about an infinite loop.
 What if we collide with *every* bucket?
 Fortunately, that can't happen thanks to our load factor.
-Because we grow the array as soon as it gets close to being full, we know there will always be empty buckets in the array.
-Even in pathologically bad cases with lots of collisions, we'll eventually find an empty bucket.
+Because we grow the array as soon as it gets close to being full, we know there will always be empty buckets.

 Once we exit the loop, we return a pointer to the found entry so the caller can either insert something into it or read from it.
 Way back in `tableSet()`, the